Kajjayamsriram/k8sproject/README.md

-----Simple exmaple to Deploy an Application Using the Kubernetes Dashboard----
+----Simple example to Deploy an Application Using the Kubernetes Dashboard---- =>Note: Kindly view it in raw

 Step1: Creation of namespace
 kubectl create ns dev